 Other Picturesque Places to Visit near Bonn

-There are a number of appealing places to visit near Bonn.
-It is at the beginning of the most beautiful section of the Rhine Valley, which extends southward past Koblenz, at the junction of the Rhine and the Mosel.
+For those seeking fun day trip itineraries, there are a number of appealing places to visit near Bonn.
+It is, in fact, located at the beginning of the most beautiful section of the Rhine Valley, which extends southward past Koblenz, at the junction of the Rhine and the Mosel.
 To the north are the riverside cities of Cologne and Düsseldorf.
 Germany's westernmost city of Aachen lies at the borders of both Belgium and the Netherlands.
-A short way beyond are the Belgian city of Liege and the Dutch city of Maastricht.